-A Conference Room in the ground floor reception of the Thomas More Building will be set aside for you for the purpose of speaking confidentially to the litigant in person.
-This is the middle conference room on the ground floor.
-The code for the room is C24689.
-This contains the CLIPS File which contains useful documents.
+- Conference Room 18 (outside Court 10) will be set aside for you for the purpose of speaking confidentially to the litigant in person.
+Collect from the Usher or Associate the CLIPS File which contains useful documents, and the key to Conference Room 18.
+Please put the CLIPS banner outside Conference Room 18 when you arrive and put it back before you leave. - The Usher or Associate will, if they can, refer parties without representation to you, but you should also keep an eye out for individuals who may need the scheme's assistance. - Whenever you leave Conference Room 18, please lock the door. - At the end of the day, lock the door, place the key in the CLIPS File, and return the File (containing all of the useful documents) to the Associate or Usher.
+If the Court is closed by the time you have finished, please take the CLIPS File with you and ask your clerk to deliver it that afternoon to the clerk of one of the Participants on duty the next day.

-- Please put the CLIPS banner outside the Conference Room when you arrive and put it back before you leave. - The Clerk or Usher or Associate will, if they can, refer parties without representation to you, but you should also keep an eye out for individuals who may need the scheme's assistance. - Whenever you leave the Conference Room, please lock the door. - At the end of the day, leave the CLIPS File (containing all of the useful documents) in the Conference Room, put the banner back inside and lock the door. - Please give all unrepresented parties a copy of the Explanatory Note.
-There is a number of laminated copies of the Explanatory Note in the Conference Room.
+- Please give all unrepresented parties a copy of the Explanatory Note.
+There are a number of laminated copies of the Explanatory Note in Conference Room 18.
 The litigant may have difficulty reading and digesting the whole of the note, but please draw their attention to at least the boxed text.